pepollms/tracker/_doc/op_2_design.md

 |      3     | precinct          | text      |   10   |
 |      4     | current           | numeric   |        |

-The _in-favor data import file_ is expected to be in UTF-8 encoding.
+The _in favor data import file_ is expected to be in UTF-8 encoding.
-All _in-favor data import files_ must be in the _in-favor data import directory_ `_data/to_import/current`.
+All _in favor data import files_ must be in the _in favor data import directory_.